So, you want to be a motorcycle racer? You've come to the right place.

 - Second, download a copy of the 2017 AMA Amateur Competition Rulebook.
 In the rulebook, you'll learn which nationally recognized classes you're eligible to enter and find out how to make your bike legal for competition.
 Although the vast majority of riders compete in the official AMA classes, AMA-chartered organizers also can advertise and run special classes that have local appeal.
 Contact the promoters for information about these classes.

-- Third, download and print in color the Adult Release Form or Minor Release form and submit it to the AMA.
+- Third, download and print in color the Minor Release form and submit it to the AMA.